Scavenger hunt: Easter egg hunt

-A common game at Easter is the egg hunt, where players search for concealed eggs.
 Halloween scavenger hunts have been moderately replacing trick-or-treating.

+Letterboxing and geocaching

 Letterboxing is an outdoor treasure hunt activity that combines elements of orienteering, art and problem-solving, and dates back to the 1850s.
 Letterboxers hide small, weatherproof boxes in publicly accessible places (such as parks or open moorland) and distribute clues to finding the box in printed catalogs, on one of several web sites, or by word of mouth.
 Individual letterboxes usually contain a logbook and a rubber stamp.

 Geocaching is an outdoor treasure-hunting game in which the participants use a global positioning system (GPS) receiver or other navigational techniques to hide and seek containers (called "geocaches" or "caches").